jvitormelo/jvitormelo/README.md

 -  Hi, I’m João Vitor
 -  I’m interested in learning more about back-end and become a fullstack developer.
--  I’m currently working with Vue and Typescript, but I’m also learning React, NestJs.
+-  I’m currently working with Vue/React with Typescript, but I’m also learning NestJs.
 -  To contact, just send me a message on linkedin.

 <!---